PhD in International Relations

 During the first year of study, you will undertake a tailored programme of generic and subject-specific research and general training.

-Your research will lead to the production of a thesis of up to 80,000 words.
-View previous students' theses.
+Your research will culminate in a thesis of up to 80,000 words.
+Explore examples of previous students’ theses.

 First year training programme